As a general aviation pilot, I acknowledge that dress shoes may not be the most comfortable thing to settle on.

 Why do I not spend much on general aviation pilot shoes?

 I work in the Philippines as a charter pilot.
-As part of my job, I have to fly to destinations that are merely any airport.
+I have to fly to any airport destination as part of my job.

-I fly cross countries to places where it is only an airstrip surrounded by grass fields and mountains.
+I fly across countries to places where it is only an airstrip surrounded by grass fields and mountains.

 Let me tell you about my general aviation experience and the shoes I wear to make a distinction.